emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/figures/modelAgnosticPlots.md

-We also tested whether the effects of feedback-type in perseverative error and lose-shift analyses are better explained by a difference between disgust and other types or learning or a more general difference between emotional (fear/disgust) and non-emotional learning
+We also tested whether the effects of feedback-type in perseverative error and lose-shift analyses are better explained by a difference between disgust and other types of learning, or a more general difference between emotional (fear/disgust) and non-emotional learning
 </p>

 <p>